BenjaVR/wallet-statement-parser/README.md

 Parses bank export files and make them readable by Wallet (by BudgetMakers).

+## Getting started

+Run `npm install` to install all the dependencies.

 ## How to use

 Add files to the [input](./input) folder and run `npm start`.
 All the files that can be parsed will be transformed and copied to the [output](./output) folder.